paulverger/DynamoDBViaLowLevelInterface/README.md

-# DynamoDBIdentity
+# DynamoDBViaLowLevelInterface

-This sample application demonstrates how to use ASP.NET Core Identity with Amazon's DynamoDB instead of a relational database to handle data storage, at a significant cost saving.
+This sample application demonstrates how to create and populate a DynamoDB table programmatically using ASP.NET Core with the DynamoDB Low Level Interface.

 ## DynamoDB is the NoSql database available on AWS.

 ## More Information

-Take a look at this [blog post](https://dynamodbdotnet.wordpress.com/2021/03/14/how-to-implement-asp-net-core-identity-using-dynamodb/) for more detailed infomation on using ASP.NET Core Identity with DynamoDB.
+Take a look at this [blog post](https://dynamodbdotnet.wordpress.com/???/) for more detailed infomation on how to create and populate a DynamoDB table programmatically using ASP.NET Core with the DynamoDB Low Level Interface.

 ## License